Mdsomratakbor/C--Tutorial/C# InterView Question.md

 - `A class can be abstract type.`
 - `We can't use an object of a class with using new keyword.`
 - `We can create a default constructor.`

+### 21. Why can't you specify the accessibility modifier for methods inside the interface?

+`In an interface, we have virtual methods that do not have method definition.
+All the methods are there to be overridden in the derived class.
+That's why they all are public`